 **Please note that these are approximate costs and may vary depending on courses taken.

-You may be able to apply for help to pay your fees.
+Domestic students may be able to apply for help to pay your fees.
 Please come to the college and ask an advisor about financial assistance or funding that may be available.

 Books may be available in the library or may be purchased second hand.